pranjalc1/Udemy-Java-Projects/README.md

-# Udemy-Java-Projects
+# Winter-2021-Java-Projects
-This is a compilation of my Java projects from Udemy course prompts.
+This is a compilation of my Java projects from prompts from the Udemy course _Practice Java by Building Projects_.

 ## Email-Admin-Application
-* Email Administration Application Project from _Practice Java by Building Projects_ course (Completed in Winter 2021)
+* Email Administration Application Project
 * Generate email with syntax _firstname.lastname@department.company.com_
 * Determine department (if none, leave blank)
 * Generate random String for password